FAQ

 Can I download all my photos and videos?

-There is no bulk download button — everything lives at your personal web address, accessible anytime during your 12 months.
-Individual photos and videos can be saved directly from your phone browser: long-press on mobile, right-click on desktop.
-For the original professional files from your videographer or photographer, ask them directly — they retain those.
-Before your page expires, you'll be notified and can keep a free album or extend the full page for $199.
+Yes — you can download any photo or video at any time during your 12-month access period.
+Long-press on mobile, right-click on desktop to save individual files directly from your browser.
+There is no bulk ZIP download.
+For the original professional files from your videographer or photographer, ask them directly — they retain the master copies.
+Before your album expires, you'll be notified and can keep a free album or extend the full album for $199.

 Is Wedding Memory private and secure?